 There is one command in this source code that you may not have used yet, setpensize.
 It was mentioned in the Exploration - Additional Commands section of the Commanding a Turtle lesson. setpensize takes an integer as an input and sets the width of the line drawn by the turtle's pen to be this number of turtle steps.
 By setting the width of the pen to 30 steps and using it to draw a line 30 steps long, I get a big solid colored box - a BIG point!

 Walking in a Circle

 Let us imagine, then, as I have seen a hundred times, a child who demands: How can I make the Turtle draw a circle?
 The instructor in a LOGO environment does not provide answers to such questions but rather introduces the child to a method for solving not only this problem but a large class of others as well.
 This method is summed up in the phrase "play Turtle."
 The child is encouraged to move his or her body as the Turtle on the screen must move in order to make the desired pattern.
 For the child who wanted to make a circle, moving in a circle might lead to a descrip- tion such as: "When you walk in a circle you take a little step forward and you turn a little.
 And you keep doing it."
 From this description it is only a small step to a formal Turtle program.
 (Seymour Papert, in "Mindstorms")

-A principal idea behind the creation of Logo was to embed a student in an environment in which they can explore for solutions.
+A principal idea behind the creation of Logo was to embed students in an environment in which they can explore for solutions.
 Seymour wanted students to learn mathematics by spending time in Mathland.
-Rather than learning concepts by doing problems from some textbook, students would learn concepts by exploring them in a virtual world, a Mathland.
-In the quoted paragraph above, students would discover how to make the turtle draw a circle by physically acting out the process themselves and then translating this into Logo instructions for the turtle.
+Rather than learning concepts by doing problems from some textbook, students could learn concepts by exploring them in a virtual world, a Mathland.
+In the quoted paragraph above, students would discover how to make the turtle draw a circle by physically acting out the process themselves and then translating what they did into Logo instructions for the turtle.